Dental Implants Palmers Green, London

 When both the tooth and root are damaged, the best permanent replacement is a dental implant in conjunction with a ceramic crown.
 This solution both looks and functions just like a natural tooth.

-- Without the root structure of a natural tooth the jawbone can shrink making your face look older.
+Without the root structure of a natural tooth the jawbone can shrink making your face look older.
 An implant is stable and comfortable, and there are no loose parts.
+Dental Implants look and feel just like your natural teeth, allowing you to smile and eat with confidence.

 What is a Dental Implant?